xlladdins/xll/docs/Excel4MacrosH-P.md

   - > For more information about object classes, see your Microsoft
     > Windows or Apple system software documentation.

->
+> &nbsp;

-Pastelink\_logical    is a logical value specifying whether to link the pasted data to its source application.
+Pastelink\_logical&nbsp;&nbsp;&nbsp;&nbsp;is a logical value specifying whether to link the pasted data to its source application.

   - > If pastelink\_logical is TRUE, Microsoft Excel updates the pasted
     > information whenever it changes in the source application.